The Wild Way Home

 Main Focus: Character Description - Dara

-We have decided to explore the descriptions of the character Dara from the point of view of Charlie.
+In this resource, we have explored the descriptions of the character Dara from the point of view of Charlie.

 When the baby is born there are some interesting observations made by Charlie.
 There are a lot of physical descriptions to allow your class to note down but there are also hints that everything isn’t all rosy.